Winchester Cathedral (song)

 (John Carter) singing through his hands to imitate a megaphone sound.
 Although the song was recorded entirely by session musicians, when it became an international hit, an actual band had to be assembled, with Fontana trying unsuccessfully to recruit the Bonzo Dog Doo-Dah Band.
 The recording is one of the few charting songs to feature a bassoon.
 The band toured extensively under the tutelage of Peter Grant, who later went on to manage The Yardbirds and Led Zeppelin.

-The song won the 1967 Grammy Award for Best Contemporary (R&R) Recording, despite not being a rock and roll song.
+The song won the 1967 Grammy Award for Best Contemporary (R&R) Recording.
 An initial long-playing album including the song was issued in late 1966 by Fontana Records, also titled Winchester Cathedral.
 Stephens received the 1966 Ivor Novello Award for "Best Song Musically and Lyrically".